NonaNoni1315/data-analyst-shikha/README.md

 # data-analyst-shikha
-# Project Portfolio

----

 ## Project 1: AWS-Data-Analyst-UCW Registrar Office (Academic Standing Procedure)
 ###### This Project includes UCW Dataset, Class Activity, Weekly Activity

-This document explains the UCW Dataset used to analyze students' CGPA performance metrics, identify term risk, and recommend strategies to enhance academic performance.
+This document explains the UCW Dataset used to analyze student's CGPA performance metrics, identify term risk, and recommend strategies to enhance academic performance.
 The analysis employs AWS services, such as S3 Bucket for data ingestion, DataBrew for cleaning and profiling, Glue for ETL pipeline development, and other AWS Cloud platform tools.This is using the dataset of UCW RewgistrarOffice-9023pAcademic Standing Procedure.
 It contains the students’ academic performance details.
 It includes information about the student’s Performance with CGPA trend and academic standings.
 This dataset is useful for the depth analysis to achieve the goal of student improvement outcomes.
 Weekly activities and class participation have been conducted on weekly basis to perform the AWS services described below.

 <img width="468" alt="image" src="https://github.com/user-attachments/assets/9be62de2-5ea9-48e6-b1ed-b8e15c6a8d6d" />